BIOGRAPHY

 and totally integrated combat art.

-In 1994 Punong Guro Bolden initiated an annual National Seminar Tour to
+In 1994 Tom Bolden initiated an annual National Seminar Tour to propagate

 Arts.
 He also conducted a lecture series throughout the Northeast entitled

-"Recognizing Quality In The Martial Arts", to educate the public regarding the
+"Recognizing Quality In The Martial Arts", to educate the public on the

 level he taught courses in "American Modern Arnis" at well known Vassar College